Is lucid dreaming dangerous? It’s a great question – especially if you’re a first time lucid dreamer.

 If you have a mental illness or suffer from other addictions, you may want to consult a professional psychologist before attempting lucid dreaming.
 Your risk of being awake and thinking you’re dreaming is extremely low, but for those with certain mental conditions, it may be a possibility.

-It’s not uncommon to think that being lucid during your dreams might not make for a good night’s sleep, however, the opposite is often true.
+It’s not uncommon to think that being lucid during your dreams might not make for a good night’s sleep.
+But the opposite is often true.

 Many lucid dreamers feel refreshed and awake after a lucid dreaming experience.